Bylaws of the Southern Region

 – The President shall succeed to the office of Immediate Past President upon completion of a one-year term in office.
 The Immediate Past President may be responsible for tasks as assigned by the President.

-– The Treasurer shall be responsible for receiving and disbursing all funds of the Region.
-The Treasurer shall also be responsible for the completion and submittal of all required reports to the Association headquarters, and will participate in all audits that may be conducted.
-The Treasurer shall be elected by a majority of the membership in accordance with procedures detailed in Article XII, and shall serve a three-year term.
+– The Treasurer shall be responsible for receiving and approving funds and reimbursements of the Region.
+The Treasurer shall also be responsible for the completion and submittal of all required reports to the Association headquarters.
+The Treasurer shall be elected by a majority of the membership in accordance with procedures detailed in Article XII and shall serve a three-year term.

 The Treasurer, in conjunction with the Executive Committee, shall develop an annual budget for the Region identifying all sources of revenue and proposed allocations of funds for anticipated areas of expenditures.
-These areas of expenses may include; but not be limited to, Annual Regional Conference, marketing, travel reimbursement, scholarship, office materials and expenses, and research.
-The budget shall be presented to the membership for its approval at the regional meeting held in conjunction with the Association Annual International Conference.
+These areas of expenses may include, but not be limited to, Annual Regional Conference, marketing, travel reimbursement, scholarship, office materials and expenses, and research.
+The budget shall be presented to the board for its approval.

 – The Secretary shall be responsible for performing such administrative duties as may be directed by the Board of Directors, including, but not limited to recording and publishing minutes, creating correspondence, and communications with members.
 The Secretary shall be elected by a majority vote of the membership in accordance with procedures detailed in Article XII.
-The Secretary shall serve a three-year term and can be re-elected to one successive term.
+The Secretary shall serve a three-year term.

 – The Membership Chair shall serve as the liaison between the Headquarters and the Southern Regional Board pertaining to membership efforts and be responsible for promoting membership retention and growth within the region.
 The Chair shall coordinate all regional membership efforts with those at the chapter level.
 The Chair will serve as the Chair of the Membership Committee and is tasked with engaging the Governors as well as any chapter level membership liaisons to serve on the Committee.